What is a RAAM clinic and who is it for?

-- Other Supports There may be the need for more intensive services such as withdrawal management services (i.e. “detox”) or residential addiction treatment.
+- Other Supports There may be the need for more intensive services such as withdrawal management services (i.e. “detox”) or in-house addiction treatment.
 The RAAM clinic team can arrange referrals to these services, among other specialized services.

 Where can I find a RAAM clinic?